ahyyam/ai_model/docs/stripe-setup.md

-# Stripe Setup Guide for Modelix.ai
+# Stripe Setup Guide for Zarta

-This guide will help you set up Stripe integration for subscription billing in your Modelix.ai project.
+This guide will help you set up Stripe integration for subscription billing in your Zarta project.

 ## 1. Stripe Account Setup